concur/developer.concur.com/src/api-reference/common/event-pubsub/travel-search-event.markdown

 ## <a name="subscribing"></a>Subscribing

-For partners, please work with your technical enablement contact to subscribe to this event.
+For partners, please work with your technical enablement contact to subscribe to this topic 'concur.travel.search'.

 You must provide an HTTPS server endpoint that will accept the event payload described below.